PerkyCrow/PerkyEngine/Readme.md

 Perky Engine is a JavaScript game engine currently in development, designed to simplify the game creation process.
 Integrating the rendering capabilities of PixiJS with the dynamic audio features of Tone.js.

+## Open Source Philosophy

+This engine is open source and will be documented as best as possible.
+It is primarily a personal project for my own game development needs, shared for those curious.
+While I'm open to making it a community project, I won't be leading that initiative.

+Feel free to adjust it further to better fit your style!

 ## Key Features

 - **Customizable Toolset**: Perky Engine is designed for developers to create and display their own graphical tools on-demand.